buzzbuzzin/buzz_ios/STRIPE_IDENTITY_SETUP.md

 - Verify camera permissions are granted
 - Check Stripe dashboard for verification session status
 - Review error messages in app logs

+### Selfie Check Failures

+**Problem**: Verification fails with selfie check errors

+**Common Error Codes**:
+- `selfie_face_mismatch`: The selfie doesn't match the photo on the ID document
+- `selfie_document_missing_photo`: The ID document doesn't contain a photo
+- `selfie_manipulated`: The selfie image was manipulated or edited
+- `selfie_unverified_other`: General selfie verification failure

+**Solution**:
+- Ensure the ID document has a clear photo of the user's face
+- Make sure the selfie is taken in good lighting
+- Ensure the user's face is clearly visible in the selfie
+- Verify the user is using their own ID document
+- Check that the ID document type is supported for selfie checks (see Stripe documentation for supported countries)

 ## Production Checklist